 Steve joined 3D as a “jack of all trades” guy who helped Bill Dixon to jump start 3D Exhibits from $0 to $4 million in 1995.
 Coming from a big company like Exhibitgroup, 3D’s vision was “customer service.”
 3D then grew to over $100 million in 2019.
 Steve’s contribution to 3D’s start-up success will not be forgotten.

 Steve is survived by his two children, Brad and Amanda, his sister, Cynthia, and his brother, Gary.
+His son Brad says, “I followed in my Dad’s footsteps and became a union carpenter in 2006 and then joined the 3D team in 2015.”
 He will be missed by his family and the many friends and associates within the exhibit industry.
 His family remembers that “Steven had a great passion for fishing, hunting and snowmobiling, and touched the hearts of so many with his great knowledge to fix and build anything.
 He was always lending a helping hand to others.
 Steven, you are not here today but we were all so blessed because you were the best.”

 “I worked with Steve in two different companies and he was always there to stop and lend a hand,” remembers Larry Kulchawik (pictured right).
 “I, and the many others in the back lot of the industry who knew him, will always remember Steve’s dedication and will miss his friendship and support.”

 To share a memory or leave condolences, please visit www.tributearchive.com/obituaries/21266260/Steven-B-Wiskup.